stat545ubc-2022/assignment-b1-and-b2-akashp21/Independent-t-test-function.md

 <p>
 For this function to work effectively, a single qualitative variable with two levels is required for the exp_var and a single quantitative variable is required for the out_var.
-If required, the data needs to be adjusted accordingly.
-If the levels are numeric in the qualitative explanatory variable, Levene’s test and Bartlett’s test will not work and the function will produce the following error message “Sorry, you need to ensure your quantitative variable is numeric.
-The currently entered outcome variable is a” class().
-Once the function is placed into a package, more guidance can be provided regarding the use.
+If use of the function is required, the data can be adjusted accordingly.
+If the levels are numeric in the qualitative explanatory variable, Levene’s test and Bartlett’s test will not work and the function will produce the following error message “Sorry, you need to ensure your qualitative variable is a factor.
+The currently entered explanatory variable is a” class(exp_var).
+Once the function is placed into a package, more guidance can be provided regarding it’s use.
 Perhaps the inputs can even be adjusted to change the confidence and the type of hypothesis test (one sided versus two sided).
 </p>

 @examples